SebKrantz/collapse/README.md

         (grouped, weighted) scaling and (higher-dimensional) centering and averaging transformations.

-*  **Advanced time-computations**: Fast and flexible indexed time series and panel data classes, lags/leads, differences and growth rates on (irregular) time series and panels, panel-autocorrelation functions, and panel-data to array conversions.
+*  **Advanced time-computations**: Fast and flexible indexed time series and panel data classes, lags/leads, differences and growth rates on (irregular) time series and panels, panel-autocorrelation functions, and panel data to array conversions.

 *  **List processing**: Recursive list search, splitting, extraction, and generalized row-binding to data frame.